Topological Superconductivity from Unconventional Band Degeneracy with Conventional Pairing: Results

-For electronic systems in the presence of spin-orbit coupling, group $P4/nmm$ has only one single 4D irreducible representation (IR) at $(\pi, \pi)$, i.e. the M point in the Brillouin zone, where all the symmetry operations in $\mathcal{G}/T$ are respected.
-It describes the 4-fold band degeneracy composed of two Kramers' doublets $J_z = \pm 1/2$ and $J_z = \pm 3/2$ with opposite parities, where $J_z$ is the angular momentum defined according to $\{ S_{4z} | {\bf 0} \}$.
-The degeneracy can be understood from the group structure in Eq.\eqref{quotientG_main}.
+For electronic systems in the presence of spin-orbit coupling, group $P4/nmm$ has only one single 4D IR at $(\pi, \pi)$, i.e. the M point in the Brillouin zone, where all the symmetry operations in $\mathcal{G}/T$ are respected.
+It describes the fourfold degeneracy composed of two Kramers' doublets $J_z = \pm 1/2$ and $J_z = \pm 3/2$ with opposite parities, where $J_z$ is the angular momentum defined according to $\{ S_{4z} | {\bf 0} \}$.
+The degeneracy can be understood from the group structure in Eq.~\eqref{quotientG_main}.
 The point group $D_{2d}^D$ (double group version of the point group $D_{2d}$) supports two different 2D IRs corresponding to Kramers' doublet $J_z = \pm 1/2$ and $J_z = \pm 3/2$ separately.
 At the M point, $\{ S_{4z} | {\bf 0} \}$ in $D_{2d}^D$ and $\{ I | {\bf \tau}_0 \}$ in $Z_2$ satisfy the following anticommutation relation

-which enforces the degeneracy between the two 2D IRs labeled by $J_z = \pm 1/2$ and $J_z = \pm 3/2$ at M (more detailed analysis in SM).
-In the paramagnetic state, besides crystalline symmetries the time reversal symmetry $\mathcal{T}$ also exists.
-Correspondingly, the system actually respects the magnetic space group $P4/nmm 1^\prime$ ($\#.129.412$), which reads
+which enforces the degeneracy between the two 2D IRs labeled by $J_z = \pm 1/2$ and $J_z = \pm 3/2$ at M (more detailed analysis in Supplementary Note 2).
+In the paramagnetic state, besides crystalline symmetries the time-reversal symmetry $\mathcal{T}$ also exists.
+Correspondingly, the system actually respects the type-II magnetic space group $P4/nmm 1^\prime$ ($\#.129.412$), which reads

-Notice that the time reversal symmetry does not affect the 4D fermionic IR at M.
+Notice that the time-reversal symmetry does not affect the 4D fermionic IR at M.